gstlearn/gstlearn/r/README.md

 ## Overview

 The **gstlearn** R package is a cross-platform R package wrapping the [gstlearn C++ Library](https://github.com/gstlearn/gstlearn).
-It offers to R users **all famous Geostatistical methodologies** developped and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/)!
+It offers to R users **all famous Geostatistical methodologies** developed and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/)!

 All *gstlearn* outputs can be ploted using *plot* generic function which relies on *ggplot* package.